Home » Side Dish » Mom’s Sausage Stuffing

 2. Cook the sausage in a pan, then add it to the bowl with bread, leaving some of the sausage drippings in the pan.

-A bowl of torn bread for the stuffing
+A bowl of torn bread for Mom's Sausage Stuffing.

 3. Add the butter, veggies, and seasonings to the now empty sausage pan.
 Cook the veggies until they’re tender.